simgrid/simgrid/docs/source/outcomes.rst

 ``--log=root.thresh:error --log=s4u_host.thresh:debug``

-You can also change the **layout** used to format the messages, using format directives that are similar to the *printf* ones: ``%r`` prints the time elapsed since the beginning of the simulation; ``%P`` gives the actor name, etc. Many such directives :ref:`are available <log/fmt>`.
+You can also change the **layout** used to format the messages, using format directives that are similar to the *printf* ones: ``%r`` prints the time elapsed since the beginning of the simulation; ``%a`` gives the actor name, etc. Many such directives :ref:`are available <log/fmt>`.
 You can have a specific layout per category, and it will be inherited by all its sub-categories.

 Finally, the **appender** actually displays the produced messages.
 SimGrid provides four appenders so far: the default one prints on *stderr*. ``file`` writes to a given file,